 In 2018, Farah’s organization, Noorani Dance, co-produced her newest work based on the 1947 Partition of India and Pakistan - The Partition Project - in collaboration with EnActe Arts.
 A multilayered production of multiple forms of dance, an original musical score, a cast of actors, and multimedia - The Partition Project is a provocative and compelling performance weaving innumerable true life accounts through a retrospective lens into the greatest mass displacement in human history.

-Farah has received recognition and awards for her work from the Walter & Elise Haas Fund, New England Foundation for the Arts, Zellerbach Family Foundation, Alliance for California Traditional Arts, San Francisco Foundation, SVCreates and Dancers’ Group.
+Farah and Noorani Dance have received recognition and awards for her work from the Walter & Elise Haas Fund, New England Foundation for the Arts, Zellerbach Family Foundation, Alliance for California Traditional Arts, San Francisco Foundation, California Arts Council, SVCreates and Dancers’ Group.
 Read more about Farah's Press & Awards.

-Farah has been a guest choreographer for the World Dance Program at Alvin Ailey Extension in New York City, the Mona Khan Company, a consulting choreographer for the theatrical adaptation of Monsoon Wedding, directed by Mira Nair, and the lead choreographer for Forbidden Steps, a feature length film directed by Iram Parveen Bilal.
+Farah has been a guest choreographer for the World Dance Program at Alvin Ailey Extension in New York City, the Mona Khan Company, a consulting choreographer for the theatrical adaptation of Monsoon Wedding, directed by Mira Nair, and the lead choreographer for I'll Meet You There, a feature length film directed by Iram Parveen Bilal.

-In addition to training students of Noorani Dance and performing throughout the U.S., Farah performs and teaches extensively in Pakistan throughout the year.
+In addition to training students of Noorani Dance and performing throughout the U.S., Farah performs and teaches extensively in Pakistan throughout the year with performances at the Faiz International Festival in Lahore, the Urdu Conference in Karachi, and the Islamabad Arts Festival, including many other prestigious venues and institutions.

 In 1971, Farah’s parents, Amjad and Najma Noorani moved to the United States from Karachi, Pakistan, both of whom were born in Bombay, India and moved to Pakistan post-partition of India and Pakistan.